 Lacewings primarily feed on aphids but also feed on insect eggs, thrips, mealybugs, immature whiteflies, and caterpillars.
 Immature lacewings are voracious feeders.

 Spiders get a bad rep, but they are amazingly beneficial for controlling insects that invade garden space.
 Spiders will eat aphids, armyworms, leafhoppers, flea-hoppers, leaf miners and spider mites.
 They attack the spruce budworm, pine sawfly, sorghum midge, and tobacco budworm.

 They especially like caterpillars, thrips, plant bugs, cucumber beetles, grasshoppers, scarabs and flies.
 Some insect pests are actually known to abandon an area once spiders move in.

 Besides being the king insect of pollination and cross-pollination, your garden will end up with more flowers and plants when bees move in.

 Ladybugs are predatory beetles that eat a large number of aphids (plant lice) and other harmful bugs.
 Even in the larval stage, ladybugs will normally consume hundreds of aphids and will grow into adults that may eat up to 5,000 aphids in a lifetime.
 This greatly reduces the population of harmful insects that will otherwise slowly destroy your plants.

 One of the most endearing qualities of a ladybug is its appearance.
-The deep orange to red shell with black dots, tiny black heads and wiry antennae make this beetle look like a piece of art.
+The deep orange to the red shell with black dots, tiny blackheads, and wiry antennae make this beetle look like a piece of art.